-Above average precipitation amounts during April and snow melt resulted in localized flash flooding across central and northern Afghanistan.
-During the past week, drier weather prevailed across central Afghanistan.
-However, heavy rain triggered flash flooding in northeast Afghanistan.
-Locally heavy rain and snow melt is expected to prolong the threat of additional flash flooding across northeast Afghanistan.
+Above average precipitation amounts during April and early May combined with snow melt resulted in localized flash flooding across central and northern Afghanistan.
+During the next week, locally heavy rain and snow melt is expected to prolong the threat of additional flash flooding across northeast Afghanistan.

-Note: The Hazards outlook map is based on current weather/climate information, short and medium range weather for conditions.
+Note: The Hazards outlook map is based on current weather/climate information, short and medium range weather fo conditions.
 Shaded polygons are added in areas where anomalous conditions have been observed.
 The boundaries of these polygons are only approximate at this continental scale.
 This product does not reflect long range seasonal climate forecasts or indicate current or projected food security conditions.